LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 22. LinkedIn Search Appearances reviewed weekly

-23. Profile photo, banner, and headline reviewed every 6 months
+23. Profile photo, banner, and headline reviewed every six months

 25. RANKLN authority score checked and improvement roadmap actioned

 After completing all 25 items on this checklist, run your profile through the RANKLN profile optimization tool to get your updated score.
 Compare it to your baseline score from before you started.
-A fully completed checklist should produce a measurable improvement in your score and, within two to four weeks, a visible increase in your weekly search appearances.
-Use the RANKLN score as your ongoing benchmark - re-run it every 90 days to identify new optimization opportunities as LinkedIn's algorithm evolves throughout 2026.
+A fully completed checklist, implemented correctly, should produce a measurable score improvement - and within two to four weeks, a visible increase in your weekly LinkedIn search appearances.

 After completing the full 25-item checklist, use this condensed monthly review to maintain your optimization gains.
-Spend five minutes on the first Monday of each month confirming these five items:
+On the first Monday of each month, spend five minutes confirming these five points:

 Conclusion